 She is survived by sons: Terry Dorsey and wife Lorraine, Brad Dorsey and wife Linda; Daughter-in-Law: Carolyn Dorsey; grandaughters: Cary (Dorsey) Bohm and husband Tyler, Lara Dorsey, Kristen Thiessen, Aurora Thiessen, Courtney Watson; grandsons: Dr. Kip Dorsey and wife Amy, Dr. Ky Dorsey and wife Karen, Craig Thiessen and wife Carolyn, Joel Thiessen, Quentin Dorsey and wife Emily, Colin Dorsey, Aaron Watson and wife Samantha; great-grandchildren: Elliott Bohm, Hattie Bohm, Jack Dorsey, Evie Dorsey, Natalie Thiessen, Zachary Thiessen, Cora June Dorsey, Dallas Watson, Aidan Goodner; Sister: Mary Lou Thompson and husband Clem; brother: Jim Hight and wife Mary, along with numerous nieces and nephews, and a host of precious friends and family.

 Services honoring and remembering Katherine will be held 2:00PM, Thursday, February 13, 2020 at the Verdigris Assembly of God Church in Claremore, Oklahoma.
 Visitation will be held from 5:00PM-7:00PM Wednesday, February 12, 2020 at Rice Funeral Service in Claremore.
 She will be laid to rest at the Woodlawn Cemetery in Claremore.

-To send flowers to Katherine June Dorsey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Katherine June Dorsey, please visit our floral store.